undersealobster/QMB6316F24/assignment_02/README.md

 ```

-e.
+f.
 Compare the values of
 ```Multiple R-squared``` and ```Adjusted R-squared``` for the two models.
 Now which model do you recommend (pretending that you don't know the true model)?